-You may have noticed that those old-school Google text ads recently disappeared from the right hand side of Google searches.
-You may have also figured out that they reappeared at the top and bottom of the main search column, looking a lot like regular search results but with a tiny green “ad” icon.
+You may have noticed that the old-school Google text ads recently disappeared from the right hand side of Google searches.
+You may have also figured out that they reappeared at the top and bottom of the main search area.
+They look a lot like regular search results, but with a tiny green “ad” icon.
 Welcome to Google AdWords’ new expanded text ad format, optimized for smartphones and featuring a longer blue headline (two headlines technically).

-You now get two headlines of 30 characters each and then one long 80 character description, instead of the old parameters of one headline and two descriptive lines (25/35/35 characters, respectively).
-As AdWords promotes it, “That’s nearly 50% more ad text for you to highlight your products and services!”
+The ads now have two headlines of 30 characters each and then one long 80 character description, instead of the old parameters (one headline and two descriptive lines, 25/35/35 characters, respectively).
+As AdWords promotes the change, “That’s nearly 50% more ad text for you to highlight your products and services!”

-Your existing pay-per-click Google text ads will still fit in this new format (they’ve probably already been transferred), but it’s a great time to try new, expanded creative and target more keywords in the process.
+Existing pay-per-click Google text ads will still fit in the new format (they’ve probably already been transferred), but it’s a great time to try new, expanded creative.
+You can even target more keywords in the process.
 Plus, you never know when Google will insist upon (or start showing favor to) text ads that adhere to their new character guidelines.

-On July 27, 2016, Google AdWords sent out a courtesy email about setting up the new text ads that included “tips and tricks for creating and optimizing expanded text ads.”
-Their suggestions included:
+On July 27, 2016, Google AdWords sent out a courtesy email about setting up the new text ads that includes “tips and tricks for creating and optimizing expanded text ads.”
+Here are some of the suggestions:

 1. Rethink your entire ad creative and focus on your headlines to maximize performance.